ZhenJiang16/Homepage/_pages/about.md

 In August, 2019, I earned my Ph.D in Chemical and Biomolecular Engineering from the University of Nebraska-Lincoln (UNL).
 My doctoral dissertation was a firs-principles study of all-vanadium redox flow batteries under the supervision of UNL Prof. Vitaly Alexandrov.
 In addition to vanadium redox flow battereis, I also worked on oxygen evolution/reduction reactions in fuel cell.

 Before coming to the USA (Jan, 2016), I obtained my master's degree at Xiamen University, China.
-My co-superviosrs are Prof. Wei Wu and Prof. Peifeng Su.
+My co-superviosrs were Prof. Wei Wu and Prof. Peifeng Su.
 During my master's (2011-2014), I contributed to the development of the Generalized Kohn-Sham Energy Decomposition Analysis (GKS-EDA) method complied on Gamess software package.
 In addition, my bachelor's degree in pharmacy is from Nanjing University of Chinese Medicine, China.

 During the holidays, I like to travel.
 Dream to travel the world!